devops-infra/docker-terragrunt/README.md

-# IaaC dockerized framework for Terragrunt/Terragrunt
+# IaaC dockerized framework for Terraform and Terragrunt

 Docker image with Terraform, Terragrunt, Python, Make, Docker, Git, and all needed components to easily manage cloud infrastructure.